Pay: £45,000 - £60,000 pro rata, depending on experience

 Our headquarters are located in the heart of Chelsea, close to both Sloane Square and South Kensington tube stations.

-The start date will be July or August, depending on notice period and/or Covid-19 restrictions/practicalities.
+The start date will be August/Sept, depending on notice period and/or Covid-19 restrictions/practicalities.

 The post holder will be responsible for the following: